Camille Alliali: In government

 In February 1963, President Félix Houphouët-Boigny named Alliali Deputy Minister of Foreign Affairs, placing him directly under the authority of the Head of State.
 In this post, Alliali was instrumental in the foundation of a number of institutions, including Air Afrique in 1961, the Organisation of African Unity in 1963, and the African Development Bank in 1964.

 In January 1966, Alliali was named Keeper of the Seals and Minister of Justice in Houphouët-Boigny's fourth government, a post he would hold for seventeen years until 1983.
 Alliali would serve as a Minister of State in the thirteenth and fourteenth Houphouët-Boigny governments, until his retirement in October 1989.

 Local and internal politics

 Camille Alliali was elected Mayor of his home town of Toumodi in 1980.

 An active member of the Executive Committee of the Parti démocratique de Côte d'Ivoire (PDCI-RDA), Alliali was considered a possible successor to President Félix Houphouët-Boigny, in the early 1980s.
 In 2010, Alliali served as a mediator between Henri Konan Bédié and Charles Konan Banny, two rival candidates for the PDCI in the presidential election.
+In 2023, Camille Alliali was elevated to the rank of Commander of the Order of Merit of Justice and Human Rights.